DOGE-network/website/docs/howto/how-to-doge-your-state.md

+---
+sidebar_position: 2
+---

-# How to DOGE Your State: Expanded Guide for Open Source Beginners
+# How to DOGE Your State: Guide for Open Source Beginners

 This comprehensive tutorial explains both the technical and community sides of launching a state-level transparent government data initiative, using real open source workflows and licenses.
 This document expects that the reader is an experienced software engineer.
-Use [Vibe Coding for Beginners](/docs/vibe-coding-for-beginners.md) if you need to catch up fast.
+Use [Vibe Coding for Beginners](/docs/howto/vibe-coding-for-beginners) if you need to catch up fast.
 If this is too much and you want to build a team of engineers instead, refer to [Building Your Team](#building-your-team).

 ***